-The Dracaena Marginata plants are highly toxic for animals, such as cats and dogs, but they are non-toxic to humans.
-However, it is best to keep it only as a decorative plant and not ingest it.
+The Dracaena marginata plants are highly toxic for animals, such as cats and dogs, but they are non-toxic to humans.
+However, it is best to keep it as a decorative plant and not ingest it.

-The Dracaena Marginata plant is a slow grower.
-Therefore, when placed in a favorable environment, it usually reaches a height of 5 to 6 feet in about ten years.
+The Dracaena marginata plant is a slow grower.
+Therefore, when placed in a favorable environment, it usually reaches 5 to 6 feet in about ten years.

-How long does a Dracaena Marginata plant live for?
+How long does a Dracaena marginata plant live?

-There is no definite lifetime period for a Dracaena Marginata plant.
-However, most houseplants live for about 2 to 3 years when placed indoors.
-The Dracaena Marginata plant relatively does better when placed outdoors.
+There is no definite lifetime period for a Dracaena marginata plant.
+However, when placed indoors, most houseplants live for about 2 to 3 years.